rchatterjee/pam-typopw/README.md

 of correctors is wasteful and insecure, as not every people make all types of typing mistakes.

-Here, we propose a typo correcting system that learns about the typos that an individual makes by monitoring his/her password typing mistakes, and allow the user to log in with five most probable mistyped variants of his/her password that are safe to do so.
-In this way, we can keep the number of corrections low (saving in computation overhead and security), while maximize the benefit of correction.
+Here, we propose a typo correcting system that learns about the typos made by an individual while typing their passwords, and allows the user to log in with five most probable mistyped variants of their password which are safe to do so.
+In this way, we can keep the number of corrections low (saving in computation overhead and security loss), while maximize the benefits of password typo correction.

 ### Requirements
 Currently this module **only works with Debian Linux distributions**, for